Mellieradpants/semantic-tether-point/PIPELINE.md

 Each result follows a structured format:

-Anchor → Observation → Operational Meaning
+Anchor → Observation → Source Derived Text

 All fields must be traceable to the anchor.